Mini Tiny Teeny Art and Masters Degree Review – MAIR12

 This work by this artist could be described at entertaining, thoughtful and playful, but with some serious art history knowledge behind it.

-One piece was a readymade chess board.
-Called My Fathers knitted chess board.
-In fact made by the artists father , this piece references Duchamp.
+One-piece was a readymade chessboard.
+Called My Fathers knitted chessboard.
+In fact, made by the artist’s father, this piece references Duchamp.

 Webpage: Fabrica Gallery Textile Flow

-A interesting artist who’s work is delicate and fluid, the work involves a lot of life drawing, fabric and threads.
+An interesting artist who’s work is delicate and fluid, the work involves a lot of life drawing, fabric and threads.

 The Mini Artists

 One of his works is a carpet fibre baby that fits inside a human hair.
-It is Smallest hand made sculpture in the world.
+It is the Smallest hand made sculpture in the world.

 Another work is the of the “Mad Hatters Tea party” a scene from “Alice in Wonderland”.
 This sculpture was placed in the eye of a needle